w3c-ccg/http-signatures/CONTRIBUTING.md

 - The protocol must be independent of the transport and any security mechanisms implemented there e.g. client & server TLS certificates.

+- While the protocol only protects headers, payload integrity can be assured through inrorporation of other mechanisms such as Digest header.
+The protocol should not be overly prescriptive of specific techniques but illustrate how implementations might use them to achieve these goals.

 ## Simple and Compatible